Board Advisory

 What industries does Moustafa Hamwi advise in?

 Moustafa Hamwi has worked with organisations across financial services, healthcare, technology, retail, FMCG, pharma, and government.
-Clients have included GE, HSBC, IKEA, Intel, Pfizer, ABB, UNDP, and The National Insurance Company – Daman (part of PureHealth).
+Clients have included blue-chip multinationals and global enterprises.
 The advisory work is not industry-specific — it is applicable wherever boards and C-suite teams face strategic uncertainty, AI pressure, or leadership execution gaps.

-Strategic foresight advisory helps boards and executive teams develop the capability to anticipate market shifts, stress-test strategy against multiple scenarios, and make better decisions under uncertainty.
+Boardroom foresight advisory helps boards and executive teams build the capability to anticipate market shifts, stress-test strategy against multiple scenarios, and make better decisions under uncertainty.
 It is not forecasting or trend listing.
-It is a structured process for improving the quality and speed of strategic decisions — so organisations act before disruption forces their hand, rather than after.
+It is a structured process for improving the quality and speed of strategic decisions — so the board acts before disruption forces its hand, rather than after.

-How does Moustafa Hamwi help boards with AI governance?
+How does Moustafa Hamwi help boards lead through disruption?

 Why hire external advisors for board governance?